JiFish/Storyteller/README.md

 **What about support for other chat software (Discord, IRC etc.) or other books/systems?**

 All these would be nice.
-But a I'll have to refactor the code before considering them.
+But I'll have to refactor the code before considering them.